Made for Lovin' You (Anastacia song)

-"Made for Lovin' You" is a song recorded by American recording artist Anastacia for her debut album Not That Kind (2000).
-It was released as the album's fourth and final single on June 25, 2001, by Daylight Records and Epic Records.
-The song was used in the United Kingdom for a Honda advertising campaign.
+"Made for Lovin' You" is a song by American recording artist Anastacia from her debut album, Not That Kind (2000).
+It was released as the album's fourth and final single on June 25, 2001, by Daylight and Epic Records.

 Critical reception

 Tricia Boey of MTVAsia.com compared this song: "with its synthetic bass lines is another track also streaked with Whitney Houston overtones."

 Composition

 Written in the key of D♯, "Made For Lovin' You" is mainly based on the chord progression A♯m–G♯–D♯, going to F every 6 bars.
 Opening with a distorted whispering voice, the song features a heavy synth bassline, with other sounds including a basic keyboard and brass hits.
 The bridge's chord sequence changes to G♯–D♯–A♯, before building up to the final chorus.
 The Tin Tin Out mix includes a break in the final chorus in which all the instruments except percussion drop out for 8 bars, leaving the vocals reminiscent of a gospel choir.
 The song ends with a fade-out.